Nikhil0211/Data-Structure-Using-C/README.md

     a.
 Insert an element at any position (front, end or intermediate)
     b.
 Delete an element from any position (front, end or intermediate)
     c.
 Display the list

+Day 7 (Linked List Applications):-

+  1. Write a program to implement a stack using linked list, such that the operations ‘push’ and ‘pop’ are performed in constant time.

+  2. Write a program to implement a queue using linked list, such that the operations ‘enqueue’ and ‘dequeue’ are performed in constant time.

+  3. Write a menu driven program to implement a deque using linked list.

+Day 8 (Recursion):-

+  1. Write the following functions using recursion:
+     a.
+GCD of two integers
+     b.
+Binary Search

+  2. Write functions to implement a solution to Towers of Hanoi problem.
+Check your program with number of disks = 0, 1, 2 and 3.

+Day 9 (Sorting - I)
+  1. Write functions for each of the following sorting techniques (show the result after each iteration)
+    a.
+Selection
+    b.
+Insertion

+  2. Write functions for each of the following sorting techniques
+    a.
+Quick
+    b.
+Merge

+Day 10 (Sorting - II):-

+  1. Write functions for each of the following sorting techniques
+    a.
+Shell
+    b.
+Radix
+  2. Write functions to implement Heap sort (display the list once after the initial heap is built, and then after each pass during the sorting).

+Day 11 (Tree Operations)

+  1. Write a program to construct a Binary Search Tree (BST) and perform the following
+    a.
+Traverse the tree in preorder, inorder, postorder and levelorder
+    b.
+Count the number of nodes
+    c.
+Count the number of leaves
+    d.
+Find the height of the tree
+    e.
+Search for an item in the tree
+    f.
+Remove a node from the tree

+Day 12 (Graph and Hashing)

+  1. Write a program to implement a graph using array.

+  2. Write a program to implement Mid-square Method and Folding Method of hashing.